Script Revision Lab in English

 The two-week residential workshop is held every year in August in Tzintzuntzan, a small town in the State of Michoacán, Mexico, approximately 50 km from the city of Morelia.
 The workshop, writing, and living spaces are tucked amidst the beauty of the Sierra Madre Mountains, overlooking Lake Pátzcuaro, a quiet natural retreat.

 The workshop is facilitated by a professional in the field with ample experience in both teaching and writing.
-In addition to the professional script guidance provided by the facilitator through group sessions and individual meetings, as well as additional professional advice by guest speakers, the program provides accommodations and meals throughout the two-week residential workshop and offers the participants the opportunity to workshop their projects with nine other international filmmakers of high caliber, be part of a community of other like-minded filmmakers, and access the Cine Qua Non Lab film professional alumni network, all in an absolutely beautiful, protected and inspiring setting, free of stress and distractions.
+In addition to the professional script guidance provided by the facilitator through group sessions and individual meetings, as well as additional professional advice by guest speakers, the program provides accommodations and meals throughout the two-week residential workshop and offers the participants the opportunity to workshop their projects with other international filmmakers of high caliber, be part of a community of other like-minded filmmakers, and access the Cine Qua Non Lab film professional network, all in an absolutely beautiful, protected and inspiring setting, free of stress and distractions.

-Each participant will have two one-on-one meetings with the facilitator, scheduled on days when the group workshop is not in session.
+Each participant has two one-on-one meetings with the facilitator, scheduled on days when the group workshop is not in session.
 The filmmakers can work through additional story and structure questions at their discretion, follow-up on issues that may have come up during the workshop sessions, and bring new ideas to the table.

 Participants have ample independent time outside of the workshop sessions to structure as they feel best fits their creative process.
 This can mean working and revising on their own, discussing their work with each other in a more informal way, or using some of this time to reflect, think, or get some downtime.